Borghild Røyseland

 Borghild Røyseland (23 August 1926 – 13 July 2020) was a Norwegian politician.

-She was born in Kvinesdal to Ånen Jerstad and Bertine Marie Gjelmestad, and settled in Sandnes.
+She was born in Kvinesdal Municipality to Ånen Jerstad and Bertine Marie Gjelmestad, and settled in Sandnes.
 She was elected representative to the Storting for the period 1985-1989 for the Christian Democratic Party, from the constituency of Rogaland.
 She was reelected for the period 1989-1993.

 From 1985 to 1989 she was a member of the Enlarged Committee on Foreign and Constitutional Affairs and the Standing Committee on Consumer Affairs and Administration.
 From 1989 to 1993 she was a member of the Standing Committee on Social Affairs.

 She died on 13 July 2020, at the age of 93.